Dalya Attar: Crime and policing

 In March 2019, Attar voted against a bill that would allow school resource officers to carry guns in Baltimore schools.
 She supported a bill that would allow Johns Hopkins University to have its own private police force.
 During the 2020 legislative session, Attar introduced a bill that would require incarceration for violent offenders with open warrants.
 She also supported a bill that would ban driver's license suspensions over unpaid parking tickets.
 In January 2025, Attar proposed expanding access to "Grade A schools" to address juvenile crime in Maryland.

+During the 2025 legislative session, Attar voted for a bill to reform the Maryland Department of Juvenile Services, increase penalties for young people, and increase the number of charges kids aged 10 to 12 could face.

+During the 2026 legislative session, Attar introduced the NyKayla Strawder Memorial Act, which would mandate services for young children whose actions resulted in someone's death.

 Education

 Attar supports improving public schools and providing publicly-funded scholarships for private schools.

+Energy

+During the 2025 legislative session, Attar supported the Next Generation Energy Act, which mandated the Maryland Public Service Commission to seek out energy generation proposals to support energy consumption on the state's highest usage days in the summer in an effort to phase out coal and gas-fired power generation in Maryland.
+In 2026, she voted for the Utility RELIEF Act, which prohibits energy companies from using forecast-based energy bill increases for one year and cuts funding for Maryland's EmPOWER program.

+Healthcare

+During the 2025 legislative session, Attar voted for legislation to allow the Maryland Prescription Drug Affordability Board to set upper payment limits for prescription drugs.

+Immigration

+During the 2026 legislative session, Attar supported the Community Trust Act, which prohibits counties from holding people detained at state prisons and local jails at the request of United States Immigration and Customs Enforcement (ICE) or from transferring detainees from one of its facilities unless presented with a valid judicial warrant.

 Israel

 During the 2024 legislative session, after Zainab Chaudry, the director of the state Council on American–Islamic Relations (CAIR) chapter, was temporarily suspended from the state Commission on Hate Crime Response and Prevention for making Facebook posts comparing Israel to Nazi Germany and calling attendees of the March for Israel "genocide sympathizers", Attar introduced legislation to remove Chaudry from the commission and replace her with "two members of the Muslim community".
 The bill was amended to remove representatives from organizations including CAIR from the hate crimes commission by requiring members to be advocates for protected classes under Maryland's hate crime laws.